platformsh/platformsh-docs/docs/src/guides/django/local/tethered.md

 {{% guides/django-local-assumptions %}}

-Assuming you have followed the [Django deployment guide](/guides/django/deploy), your `settings.py` should contain a Platformsh-specific block that looks like the below:
+Assuming you have followed the [Django deployment guide](/guides/django/deploy), your `settings.py` should contain a Platform.sh specific block that looks like the below:

 ```py {location="settings.py"}
 import os